Glossary of Fire Safety Terms

-A building, or part of a building, constructed to prevent the spread of fire to or from another part of the same building or an adjoining building.
+A building or part of a building that is constructed to prevent the spread of fire to or from another part of the same building or an adjoining building.

-A door, frame and furniture which, when closed, is intended to restrict the passage of fire and smoke to a known level of performance.
+A door, frame and furniture that, when closed, is intended to restrict the passage of fire and smoke to a known level of performance.

 Automatic fire suppression systems control or extinguish fires without human intervention.
-Examples include Automist®, sprinkler systems, mist sprinkler systems, and gas based systems.
+Examples include Automist, traditional sprinkler systems, watermist systems, and gas-based systems.

-A building or part of a building which is occupied by more than one household and where at least one of the households share or lacks access to basic amenities (cooking, toilet etc.) and occupation by the households is as their main residence and it is the sole residential use of the accommodation.
+A building or part of a building that is occupied by more than one household and where at least one of the households shares or lacks access to basic amenities (cooking, toilet etc.) and occupation by the households is as their main residence and it is the sole residential use of the accommodation.

-An HMO occupied by unconnected individuals, each living essentially separate lives but where the individual lettings are not self contained.
+An HMO is occupied by unconnected individuals, each living essentially separate lives but where the individual lettings are not self-contained.
 Commonly, each bedsit will have cooking/food preparation facilities, washing facilities and living/sleeping space, but bathrooms and WCs will be shared between several bedsits.

-Occupiers of the same family including spouses, co-habitees, same-sex couples and any blood relative.
+Occupiers of the same family include spouses, cohabitees, same-sex couples and any blood relative.

 A room from which escape is possible only by passing through another room (the access room).